Camira - Gailes

 Camira - Gailes is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch's analysis indicates that Camira - Gailes' population was around 9,734 as of Nov 2025.
-This figure reflects an increase of 485 people (5.2%) since the 2021 Census, which reported a population of 9,249 people.
-The change is inferred from the estimated resident population of 9,726 from the ABS as of June 2024 and an additional 12 validated new addresses since the Census date.
-This level of population results in a density ratio of 1,035 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
-Population growth was primarily driven by natural growth contributing approximately 59.2% of overall population gains during recent periods.
+Camira - Gailes's population is 9,737 as of Feb 2026.
+This shows an increase of 488 people since the 2021 Census, which reported a population of 9,249.
+The change is inferred from ABS's estimated resident population of 9,726 in June 2024 and additional validated new addresses since the Census date.
+This results in a density ratio of 1,035 persons per square kilometer, similar to averages seen across locations assessed by AreaSearch.
+Natural growth contributed approximately 59.2% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections are applied where utilised.
-Examining future trends, lower quartile growth of national statistical areas is anticipated, with the area expected to increase by 419 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 4.2% in total over the 17 years.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, based on 2021 data and released in 2023.
+Note that these state projections do not provide age category splits; thus, proportional growth weightings from ABS Greater Capital Region projections are applied for each age cohort.
+Future population trends indicate lower quartile growth of national statistical areas, with the area expected to increase by 419 persons to 2041 based on latest annual ERP population numbers, reflecting a total increase of 4.2% over the 17 years.

 Frequently Asked Questions - Population